Gathering of the Juggalos: Early years (2000–2002)

 The Gathering of the Juggalos was created in 1999 when Rob Bruce organized an event for all Juggalos, a concept long talked about by Insane Clown Posse.
-The first Gathering took place in Novi, Michigan at the Novi Expo Center on July 21–22, 2000, with over 7,000 fans in attendance.
-The festival featured concert performances and wrestling hosted by Juggalo Championship Wrestling.
+The first Gathering took place in Novi, Michigan at the Novi Expo Center on July 21–22, 2000, with roughly 2,000 fans in attendance.
+The festival featured concert performances, autograph sessions, seminars, wrestling hosted by Juggalo Championship Wrestling, tattooing, a haunted house, video games, contests, an ICP memorabilia museum and more.

+The lineup included performances by Insane Clown Posse, Twiztid, Blaze Ya Dead Homie, Psychopathic Rydas, Project Born, and Kottonmouth Kings.
 While performing on the final night, Insane Clown Posse asked the Juggalos to join them onstage, and about 300 fans rushed onto the stage.
 After performing for almost 30 more minutes, the concert was abruptly stopped by the venue's management.

-The second Gathering of the Juggalos was held in Toledo, Ohio at the Seagate Center on July 13–15, 2001, with approximately 6,600 in attendance.
+The second Gathering of the Juggalos was held in Toledo, Ohio at the SeaGate Convention Centre on July 13–15, 2001, with approximately 6,600 in attendance.
 Outside artists included The Suicide Machines, Marz, Three 6 Mafia, Vanilla Ice, and Bone Thugs-n-Harmony.
 Juggalo Championship wrestling hosted several matches, with the main event pitting Sabu against Vampiro for the JCW Heavyweight Championship.

 Like the previous year, hundreds of fans charged the main stage during Insane Clown Posse's performance.
 However, this time the group was forced to flee the stage before it collapsed.
 The festival ended early before the duo could reveal their Sixth Joker's Card.
 The next day, local newspapers reported the rush as a "riot".

 The third annual Gathering of the Juggalos was held in the Civic Center in Peoria, Illinois July 19–21, 2002, with over 8,000 in attendance.
 Esham, Ghoultown, Mack 10, Primer 55, and Bubba Sparxxx were among the guest performers.
 Bubba Sparxxx was booed offstage and has since left a mark on future Gatherings, as acts sharing similar fates have been said to receive the "Bubba Sparxxx award."
 Esham announced at the event that he had signed with Psychopathic Records.
 The Sixth Joker's Card was unveiled in two separate seminars, The Wraith: Shangri-La and Hell's Pit, given by Violent J. The second seminar, detailing Insane Clown Posse's entire rise to fame, was captured on video and released with The Wraith: Shangri-La on DVD.

 A riot occurred after police tried to stop female attendees from showing their breasts.
 The police released tear gas and pepper balls into the surrounding crowd, causing mass confusion.
 Psychopathic Record employees Rob Bruce and Alex Abbiss negotiated with police, and the festival continued after airing out for 30 minutes.